Ear Infection In A Cocker Spaniel

 While I am cleaning his ears, a black hard gunge is coming from his ear.

-I returned to my vet and I was told by the vet, there was no infection there.
+I returned to my vet and I was told by the vet that there was no infection there.

 Should I seek a second opinion, as I believe my dog still has the infection?